Worried and upset? Not her!

 How many of us lose this battle every day and with so much less at stake than Mary?!
 The reason we don’t try so hard to be with Jesus is that we don’t yet realize how truly valuable He is.The reason we don't try so hard to be with Jesus is that we don't yet realize how truly valuable He is.
 Click To Tweet

 4. Fortitude to ignore distractions

-But Mary ignored what would get in the way of her choosing what was better.
-And so do we.
+Nevertheless, Mary ignored what would get in the way of her choosing what was better.
+And so should we.

 No!
 We have to become like Mary and not only choose what is better but ignore what isn’t!We have to become like Mary and not only choose what is better but ignore what isn't!
 Click To Tweet

 The Simplicity of Choosing What Is Better